Motor GridFS Classes

 • direction (optional): only used if key_or_list is a single key, if not given ASCENDING is assumed

-coroutine to_list(length)
+coroutine to_list(length=None)

 Get a list of documents.